-- First, person A states his position.
+- First, person A states their position.

-- Then, person B presents a distorted version of person A’s original position (while pretending that there’s no difference between the two versions).
+- Then, person B presents a distorted version of person A’s original position, while pretending that there’s no difference between the two versions.

-- Finally, person B attacks the new position, and acts as if this invalidates person A’s original position.
+- Finally, person B attacks the distorted version of person A’s position, and acts as if this invalidates person A’s original argument.

 Example of a strawman argument

-Senator A: “I think we should make medical marijuana more readily available for patients who need it.”
+Senator A: I think we should make medical marijuana more readily available for patients who need it.

-Senator B: “That’s a terrible idea.
-If we let everyone just do drugs whenever they want, crimes rates will increase drastically.”
+Senator B: That’s a terrible idea.
+If we just let everyone do drugs whenever they want, crime rates will increase drastically.

 - Senator B argues against everyone having access to marijuana, while Senator A argued in favor of patients having access to it.

-- Similarly, if the opponent is part of a group, it is possible to focus on the weakest supporters and refute their stance, while pretending that this is what the entire group believes.
+- Similarly, if the opponent is part of a group, then it’s possible to focus on the weakest members of that group and refute their stance, while pretending that this is what the entire group believes.

 How to counter strawman arguments